muthhus/narchy/README.md

 **Budget**
 ```
-<budget> ::= "$"<priority>[";"<quality>]"$"  // priority in [0,1], quality in (0,1)
+<budget> ::= "$"<priority>  // priority in [0,1]
 ```
- - Priority [0..1.0] - determines applied attention relative to other items
+ - Priority [0..1.0]
+    - quantified demand for attention, relative to other items in a collection.
-    - if unspecified, a default priority will be assigned to inputs
+    - if unspecified, a default priority will be assigned to input Tasks based on punctuation and/or truth
- - Quality [0..1.0] - indicates a level of accumulated utility, higher value preserves priority longer through time during forget
-    - if unspecified, a default quality will be assigned to inputs

 **Variables**
  - $X independent variable